geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 # Frequently Asked Questions

-:::tip How to use GeoGardenClub to improve your gardening.
+:::tip Tips on using GeoGardenClub to improve your garden.
 :::

-Here are some frequently asked (gardening) questions and how you might use GeoGardenClub to answer them.

-## I just moved here, what should I plant?
+## I just moved here, what grows well?

 A good place to start is the Crop Index Screen.
 Use this screen to find crops that have been planted in several gardens in your Chapter.
 For example, the following screen shows that Arugula has been planted in 8 gardens in this Chapter: